Software tools for systematic review literature screening and data extraction: Qualitative user experiences from succinct formal tests

 Abstract

-Systematic reviews (SRs) are an important tool in implementing the 3Rs in preclinical research.
-With the ever-increasing amount of scientific literature, SRs require increasing time-investments.
+Systematic reviews (SRs) contribute to implementing the 3Rs in preclinical research.
+With the ever-increasing amount of scientific literature, SRs require increasing time investment.
 Thus, using the most efficient review tools is essential.
-Most available tools aid the screening process, tools for data-extraction and / or multiple review phases are relatively scarce.
-Using a single platform for all review phases allows for auto-transfer of references from one phase to the next, which enables work on multiple phases at the same time.
+Most available software tools aid the screening process; tools for data extraction and/or multiple review phases are relatively scarce.
+Using a single platform for all review phases allows auto-transfer of references from one phase to the next and enables work on multiple phases at the same time.
 We performed succinct formal tests of four multiphase review tools that are free or relatively affordable: Covidence, Eppi, SRDR+ and SYRF.
-Our tests comprised full-text screening, sham data extraction and discrepancy resolution in the context of parts of a systematic review.
+Our tests comprised full-text screening, sham data extraction, and discrepancy resolution in the context of parts of a systematic review.
 Screening was performed as per protocol.
 Sham data extraction comprised free text, numerical and categorial data.
-Both reviewers kept a log of their experiences with the platforms throughout.
+Both reviewers logged their experiences with the platforms throughout.
 These logs were qualitatively summarized and supplemented with further user experiences.
 We show value of all tested tools in the SR process.
-Which tool is optimal depends on multiple factors, comprising previous experience with the tool, but also review type, review questions and review team member enthusiasm.
+Which tool is optimal depends on multiple factors, comprising previous experience with the tool but also review type, review questions, and review team member enthusiasm.

 Plain language summary

-Systematic reviews (SRs) are reliable summaries of tests that have been done in the past.
-They are an important tool in improving animal welfare and in decreasing the use of animals in research.
+Systematic reviews (SRs) are reliable summaries of scientific studies that have been done in the past.
+They can help to improve animal welfare and reduce the use of animals in research.
 However, because new studies are published all the time, summarizing them reliably takes more and more time.
-People doing an SR can use different tools to help them, which can save time.
-Many tools are available, and we did a brief study to compare some of them.
-We chose four tools that are free or low-cost: Covidence, Eppi, SRDR+ and SYRF.
-We tested how they would work in different steps of an SR. During testing, two reviewers wrote down all their experiences.
+Different software tools can help people do an SR more efficiently.
+We did a brief study to compare four tools that are free or low-cost: Covidence, Eppi, SRDR+ and SYRF.
+We tested how they work in different steps of an SR. During testing, two reviewers wrote down all their experiences.
 We summarize the results in this paper.
-All four tested tools can help reviewers to work efficiently.
-We advise which tool can help the most in different settings.
+All four tested tools can help reviewers work efficiently.
+We advise on which tool can help best in different settings.

 Article Details